haiwera-silk-cd/magento-devdocs/guides/v2.1/extension-dev-guide/attributes.md

 <tbody>
 <tr>
 <td><p>for</p></td>
-<td><p>The fully-qualified type name with the {% glossarytooltip 621ef86b-7314-4fbc-a80d-ab7fa45a27cb %}namespace{% endglossarytooltip %} that processes the extensions.
+<td><p>The fully-qualified type name with the {% glossarytooltip 621ef86b-7314-4fbc-a80d-ab7fa45a27cb %}命名空间{% endglossarytooltip %} that processes the extensions.
 The value must be a type that implements `ExtensibleDataInterface`.
 The interface can be in a different module.</p> </td>
 <td><code>Magento\Quote\Api\Data\TotalsInterface</code></td>
 </tr>
 <tr>